reslp/phylociraptor/README.md

 - Linux or MacOS operating system
 - globally installed singularity 3.4.1+
-- installed snakemake 6.0.2 (best in an anaconda environment)
+- installed snakemake 6.0.2 (installed automatically (via pixi) or provided from an anaconda environment)

 or